Turkey's Petkim appoints new CEO, media says predecessor detained in coup plot

-ISTANBUL (Reuters) - Turkey's biggest petrochemicals company Petkim (PETKM.IS) said on Thursday its chief executive had resigned, and the state-run news agency said he had been detained in connection with a failed coup.
+ISTANBUL, July 28 (Reuters) - Turkey's biggest petrochemicals company Petkim said on Thursday its chief executive had resigned, and the state-run news agency said he had been detained in connection with a failed coup.

 Petkim, owned by Azerbaijan's Socar, said in a stock-exchange filing that Anar Mammadov has become CEO after his predecessor, Saadettin Korkut, resigned.